Adam Ashworth Ltd

 Adam Ashworth Jr

-Adam Ashworth Jr (26 Apr 1850-2 Mar 1939) was born in Bury, Lancashire, to Adam Ashworth Sr and Sarah Taylor who were married at St Mary’s Church, Prestwich on the 16 Apr 1837.
+Adam Ashworth Jr (26 Apr 1850, Bury - 2 Mar 1939, Grange-over-Sands) was born to Adam Ashworth Sr (25 Feb 1804, Bury – 16 Apr 1890, Bury) and Sarah Taylor who were married at St Mary’s Church, Prestwich on the 16 Apr 1837.
 In 1861 he was resident with his parents and siblings on Silver St, Bury, still at school.
 By 1881 Adam Ashworth Jr had moved with his family to Shepley Rd, Audenshaw, where he was in business as a hat manufacturer employing 26 women, nine boys and two girls.

-Gilbert Ashworth was born at Audenshaw on the 1 Mar 1881 to Adam Ashworth Jr and Mary Hacking Lord who were married in Bury in 1873.
+Gilbert Ashworth (1 Mar 1881, Audenshaw – Dec 1966, Wilmslow) was born to Adam Ashworth Jr and Mary Hacking Lord who were married at Bury in 1873.
 He married Mabel Pratt at Lancaster in 1910 and in 1911 they were resident at Mellor, Derbyshire.
-By 1939 they had moved to Wilmslow, where Gilbert died in 1966, aged 85 years.
-This was in the same year that Adam Ashworth Ltd was liquidated.
+By 1939 they had moved to Wilmslow.
+He died in the same year that Adam Ashworth Ltd was wound up.

-Hay St and the hat works at Hooley Hill are no longer extant and the only reminder of their former existence is Ashworth Avenue off the north side of Water St.
+Hay St and the hat works at Hooley Hill are no longer extant and the only reminder of their former existence is Ashworth Ave off the north side of Water St.

 Hooley Hill, 1913/18.